 A wooden walkway rounds the edge of the pond, and a small lookout offers a closer look at the wildlife that call this area home.
 The museum itself is small and houses displays that enlighten visitors about the region's creatures and their natural habitats.
 Behind it, you'll find a number of rescued birds including owls, raptors, and hawks.

 Address: 314 Unquowa Road, Fairfield, Connecticut

 5. Relax on Jennings Beach

-Once you step foot on Jennings Beach, you'll see why it's been deemed one of the best beaches in Connecticut.
+Once you step foot on Jennings Beach, you'll see why it has been deemed one of the best beaches in Connecticut.
 Iconic white lifeguard stands are dotted along its long, wide shoreline.
 The calm, azure water sparkles its welcome, enticing little ones to jump in for a swim.

 Restrooms, a concession stand, and other amenities are on offer, but you'll have to bring your own chair and umbrellas.
 Sit back, relax, and watch boats sail past the grandiose cottages lining the nearby shores.

 Residents must buy a beach pass to park here between Memorial and Labor Days.
-Visitors can purchase a daily pass, but it costs enough that they'll want to ensure they get a full day's worth of fun.
+Visitors can purchase a daily pass, but it costs enough that you'll want to ensure you get a full day's worth of fun.

 Address: 880 South Benson Road, Fairfield, Connecticut